 My son’s birthday is in August.
 Thus, I will spend some mental energy and time on planning a trip or an event.
 His birthday reigns supreme in my life.
 So, from here till then, it’s all about his birthday and watching him grow.
 And being wistful.

 Then, Labor Day comes.
 We celebrate our hard work by supposedly taking a day off and buying shoes.
 Ok.
 I do.
 The shoe-buying part, at least.
-Then we are deciding who to spend Thanksgiving with; trying to avoid political discussions, finance talks or which Taylor Swift feud is valid.
+Then we are deciding who to spend Thanksgiving with; trying to avoid political discussions, finance talks, or which Taylor Swift feud is valid.
 Thanksgiving has moved beyond the meal itself.
-While we are weighing Thanksgiving options, we start planning for the end of the year campaigns and start to calendarize everyone’s vacations.
+While we are weighing Thanksgiving options, we start planning for the end of the year products and start to calendarize everyone’s vacations.
 See!
 It’s almost Christmas time.